-- Student has not adequately understood the question and/or the passage cited. - May not address the importance of names and titles that appear in the passage. - May contain irrelevant comments or significant errors. - Possibly a prepared overview of Cervantes or El ingenioso hidalgo don Quijote de la Mancha. - The reader is forced to make significant inferences.
+- Essay suggests that the student has not adequately understood the question or the passage cited or both. - May not address the ideas about religion expressed by don Manuel in the passage. - May contain irrelevant comments or significant errors. - Possibly a prepared overview of Unamuno or San Manuel Bueno, mártir. - May consist entirely of paraphrasing or plot summary. - Reader is forced to make significant inferences.